moses-20/approved/README.md

 # APPROVAL1 Project

 ## Introduction
-By following instructions on this repo, you will build the navigation and banner section of the page.
+By following instructions on this branch, you will build the navigation and banner section of the page.

 ![approval home](/img/home.png "approval home")